 I don’t know how to address this problem.
 This is partially because it’s a moving target – as soon as frame control is named and described, then it can get Goodharted – frame controllers will use this as an instruction manual to become less visible.
 It’s also because frame control exists as a subversion of normal behavior; as the salient stuff is labeled bad, they stop doing the salient stuff, all the bad gets squeezed down into the cracks below our feet, and now you can’t tell which parts of the floor are poisoned just by looking at it.
 And if we manage to point at a spot and label the poison, it becomes salient, and the whole process starts again.

 If someone tries to use this blog post to argue for someone doing frame control that you don’t see, it’s okay to still be skeptical.
 If they try to use it to argue that someone isn’t doing frame control, but you still feel a weird unsettledness you can’t name, it’s okay to still feel unsettled.
 Don’t let this post tell you how you should feel.
 Take this article lightly, take it as a pointer, take it as art.
+Take this as a frame itself that you can choose to look through, and put down if it’s not serving you.
 Ultimately, checking in with how you actually feel is the answer.
 I don’t mean to imply this is easy; it’s often really hard to know how you feel, and maybe it changes often and frame controllers put in a lot of effort to obfuscate this.
 But in the end, careful attention to your own sensations are your saving grace.